rackerlabs/design-system/_component_design/table-variations.md

 ### Style

-Use these guidelines when you construct a xxxx table.
+Use these specifications when you construct a dual-layout table.

 Refer to the [shadow system]({{site.baseurl}}/style/shadows.html) for guidelines on constructing shadows.